 How do you install and use a salt-free water softener?

 Most water softening systems consist of one single tank or two tanks.
 A two-tank system uses one tank to store the salt and one tank for softening the water.
 A salt-free system uses only one tank to purify and soften the water.

 While some do-it-yourselfers can install the system in their home, it is best to have a professional plumber to install the unit for you.

-Your plumber will install a bypass to allow the softened water to go to your shower, tubs and washing machines.
-Unless you install a whole house water filter, you can also send the untreated water to outdoor faucets, toilets and to your drinking water supply.
+Your plumber will install a bypass to allow the softened water to go to your shower, tubs, and washing machines.
+Unless you install a whole house water filter, you can also send the untreated water to outdoor faucets, toilets, and your drinking water supply.

 Can a Water Softening System Cleanse and Purify my Tap Water

 The Penn State Department of Agricultural and Biological Engineering notes in their Water Softening Report that water softeners will not necessarily remove any of the more serious drinking water contamination problems.